veronicadeleonh/veronicadeleonh.github.io/content/projects/basecase/index.md

 ![BaseCase Features](images/basecase-features.svg)

-<p class="photo-footnote">Example of some of the Features illustrations created for BaseCase's website</p>
+<p class="photo-footnote">Example of some of the Feature illustrations created for BaseCase's website</p>